ganeti/ganeti/doc/index.rst

 +++++++++++++++++

-There are a few documents particularly useful for developers who want to modify Ganeti:
+There are a few documents particularly useful for developers who want to modify or extend Ganeti:

 - :doc:`locking`: Describes Ganeti's locking strategy and lock order dependencies.
-- :doc:`devnotes`: Details build dependencies and other useful development-related information.
+- :doc:`iallocator`: Description of the API for external tools, which can allocate instances either manually or automatically.
+- :doc:`virtual-cluster`: Explanation of how to use virtual cluster support, which is utilized mainly for testing reasons.

 Implemented designs
 -------------------